NETWAYS/foreman-training/provisioning/03_pxe.md

  * Configure the system "pxe" in Foreman and start the installation
 * Steps:
  * Open Foreman's host dialog using "Host > Create Host"
- * On the Host tab name it "pxe" and select the Environment, Puppet CA and Master
+ * On the Host tab name it "pxe"
  * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
  * On the Interface tab click edit to configure the interface with the MAC address, identifier "eth0", select Domain and Subnet and keep the suggested IP address.
  * Unpause the VM